 ; Ballad Index

-Sung by Joseph Taylor on Unto Brigg Fair, from a cylinder recorded in 1908 by Percy Grainger.
+Joseph Taylor sang Bold Nevison on the Leader album Unto Brigg Fair, from a cylinder recorded in 1908 by Percy Grainger.
 The album's booklet notes commented:

 Though the subject of frequently issued prose chapbooks and broadsides, there do not appear to be many versions of this song of William Nevison, one of the most colourful highwaymen of the seventeenth century.
 He became notorious during Charles II's reign and tradition has it that Charles named him “Swift Nick”—a name he well deserved for it was Nevison, not Turpin, who made the famous ride to York, to supply himself satisfactorily with an alibi for a robbery that he had committed in London the same day that witnesses had seen him upon the Bowling-green of York.
 He was convicted and hung for another offence on 4 May 1685.
 For full versions of the ballad see IBSY, HCSL and KY.